What is Change in Net Working Capital?

 The reason is that cash and debt are both non-operational and do not directly generate revenue.

-In fact, cash and cash equivalents are more related to investing activities because the company could benefit from interest income, while debt and debt-like instruments would fall into the financing activities.
+In fact, cash and cash equivalents are more related to investing activities, because the company could benefit from interest income, while debt and debt-like instruments would fall into financing activities.

 Since we have defined net working capital, we can now explain the importance of understanding the changes in net working capital (NWC).

-On the cash flow statement, the changes in NWC are essential because tracking these changes over time (e.g. year-over-year or quarter-over-quarter) helps assess the degree to which a company’s free cash flows are going to deviate from its accrual-based net income (“bottom line”).
+On the cash flow statement, the changes in NWC are essential, because tracking these changes over time (e.g. year-over-year or quarter-over-quarter) helps assess the degree to which a company’s free cash flows will deviate from its accrual-based net income (“bottom line”).

-The formula for the change in net working capital (NWC) subtracts the current period NWC balance from the prior period NWC balance.
+To calculate the change in net working capital (NWC), the current period NWC balance is subtracted from the prior period NWC balance.

 If a company’s change in NWC has increased year-over-year (YoY), this implies that either its operating assets have grown and/or its operating liabilities have declined from the preceding period.